Jembe/jembe/docs/installation.rst

 Install Jembe
 =============

-The Latest Jembe version from pypi.org is installed using `pip` command:
+Install the latest version of Jembe from pypi.org using `pip` command:

 .. code-block:: bash

     $ pip install jembe

-To install Jembe in new Python virtual environments do:
+It's recommended to install Jembe in a separate Python virtual environment:

 .. code-block:: bash